Shorewood Hills, Wisconsin: Points of interest

 The First Unitarian Society Meeting House, designed by Frank Lloyd Wright, and suggestive of hands held together in prayer, is in Shorewood Hills.

 Shorewood Hills' Blackhawk Country Club has several well-preserved effigy mounds on its golf greens, including several linear mounds, as well as a bear-shaped mound and a large goose-shaped mound.
 These mounds are believed to have been built by Mound Building people between 500 and 1500 AD.

 The Radiation Center, the first private medical center to treat cancer patients with a betatron, was opened by Dr. O. Arthur Stiennon in 1957 in Doctors' Park at 2716 Marshall Court.
 In 1993, the facility was demolished and a Ronald McDonald House was erected on the site.

 Education

 Shorewood Hills Elementary School (SHES), located near the center of the village, serves students from kindergarten through fifth grade, with an enrollment of approximately 500.
 It has three playgrounds, after-school programs, and a recreation program.
 It is part of the Madison Metropolitan School District.

+Politics

+Shorewood Hills is governed by a board of trustees, composed of six trustees, a treasurer, and a president.
+In 2025, incumbent village president John Imes narrowly defeated former village trustee Rocky van Asten.